Car Feels Weak When Accelerating + Check Engine Light

 What It Feels Like in Real Life

-• Car feels slow or sluggish when you press the gas: often seen with power-loss problems, fuel/air issues, or converter-related restriction.
+- Car feels slow or sluggish when you press the gas: often seen with fuel/air issues, misfire-related problems, or converter-related restriction.

-• Car shakes and feels weak: often points more toward a misfire.
-Learn what shaking at idle usually means β†’
+- Car shakes and feels weak: this often points more toward a misfire than simple weak acceleration.

 What to Check First

-Important: weak acceleration is a symptom, not a final diagnosis.
+Important: this is only a symptom — the trouble code explains the real cause.
 The trouble code helps explain why the engine feels weak.

 What Not to Do